-&lt;sup>3 After meeting all the requirements, the student will be enrolled in DR40980 PhD Dissertation - Ongoing Research for 1 credit hour each semester until the dissertation is completed.
-When the student is ready for the dissertation defense, the student will be enrolled in DR40990 PhD Dissertation for the remaining hours in order to receive a total of 8 credit hours
+2 After meeting all the requirements, the student will be enrolled in DR40980 PhD Dissertation - Ongoing Research for 2 credit hours each semester until the dissertation is completed.
+When the student is ready for the dissertation defense, the student will be enrolled in DR40990 PhD Dissertation for the remaining hours in order to receive a total of 8 credit hours.